openshift/hypershift/contrib/managed-azure/Setting up workload identity for Azure HC.md

 Save your Issuer URL off as you will need it in [this step](Setting%20up%20workload%20identity%20for%20Azure%20HC.md#create-the-hostedcluster)

 ## Create an AKS mgmt cluster
 See [this shell script](setup_aks_cluster.sh) for information on how to create an AKS management cluster.

 ## Setup externalDNS
 See [this shell script](setup_external_dns.sh) for information on how to set up externalDNS on AKS.

 ## Install the HO
 See [this shell script](setup_install_ho_on_aks.sh) for information on how to install the HO on AKS.

 ## Create and set up managed identities for azure disk csi, azure file csi, and image registry operators
 You'll need to create and setup three managed identities to enable workload identity to work successfully.
+You'll want to make those in a resource group that is persistent.
+These should be reused during development, testing, and in CI.

-Here are the commands to create and setup those three managed identities:
+Here are the commands to create and setup those three managed identities; this assumes you are making the managed identities outside the managed resource group, in a group let's call _PERSISTENT_RG_NAME_:

 ```shell
 CSI_DISK_MSI_NAME="csi-disk-msi"